cryptotechguru/EDEN/README.md

 ## Mission:

-We re-connect decentralized supply-chains with anti-fragile tools that protect data ownership, enable claims certification, and reward product information exchange.
+We re-connect decentralized supply-chains with anti-fragile tools that protect data ownership, enable claims validation, and reward product information exchange.

 ## Ethical Statement:

-Our solutions support and promote ethical parameters as set in the Ethical Statement and Contract of the Ethical Data Alliance.
+Our solutions support and promote ethical parameters as set in the (upcoming) *Ethical Statement and Contract* of the **Ethical Data Alliance** (url upcoming).

 ## Executive Summary: